jjessiima/genematch/README.md

 ###Liscense
 Copyright 2016 -, Inc.
-Installation is free, but when used credit is needed.
+Installation is free, but when used, credit is needed.